Skip to content

 A repeated co-movement across multiple indicators, when several SCDIs link the same country pair at the same time offset.
 Patterns are stronger evidence than any single SCDI.

 The canonical shape distilled from multiple Patterns.
-A recipe says: this country's current trajectory resembles the trajectory of a country that went on to experience a given kind of event.
-Recipes are the basis for every country reading on the live site.
+A trend says: this country's current trajectory resembles the trajectory of a country that went on to experience a given kind of event.
+Trends are the basis for every country reading on the live site.

 Two ways we get the insights